Reviews You Can Rely On

 Victorinox Swiss Army1.29 inDrop point, plain edgeProprietary stainless steel (between 440A and 420)No

 There is a dizzying array of steel types.
-We're slowly seeing more and more knives – and not just the ones with premium price tags – move past the standard alloys used for decades.
-High-end alloys like 154CM and S30V are popular in Benchmade offerings.
-The S35VN steel of the Zero Tolerance 0450 Sinkevich Carbon Fiber, the Nitro-V alloy of the CIVIVI Elementum II, and the S45VN alloy used in the Spyderco Para Military 2 G-10 are all truly world-class steels designed to give all-around great performance.
-The 20CV steel used in the Kershaw Link's blade is also top-notch but engineered specifically for its hardness and edge retention, helping make that model more suitable for heavy-duty tasks not common with a folding knife.
+We're slowly seeing more and more knives – and not just the ones with premium price tags – move past the standard (and outdated) alloys used for decades.
+High-end alloys like 154CM and S30V are popular in Benchmade offerings like the Griptilian.
+The S35VN steel of the Zero Tolerance 0450 Sinkevich Carbon Fiber, the Nitro-V alloy of the CIVIVI Elementum II, and the 14C28N alloy used in the Leek are all truly world-class steels.
+The relatively new MagnaCut alloy, however, is now widely considered the cream of the crop, the best all-around performing option these days.
+We have been lucky enough to test several MagnaCut knives, in the recent upgrades of the workhorse Link and classic Osborne.

 pocket knife - whittle testing the opinel no. 8